Bachelor of Economics

 Double degrees

 Design your degree to suit your career goals with the flexibility to specialise in up to two different business areas, or a subject outside the UNSW Business School faculty, such as arts or science.
-With a wide-ranging education, you can strengthen your career opportunities by completing a double degree.
+With a wide-ranging education, you can strengthen your career opportunities by completing a double degree that combines economics with:

 How to apply